Originally published in Castine Patriot, November 8, 2018

 Murtagh had written on the 1974 drawing that he “… converted the Abbott School into two three-bedroom units in 1972, when I learned that the Selectmen of Castine were considering gutting the first floor to park the town dump truck.
 The school had been empty for 10-15 years when Mae O’Neil and I bought it.
 It was in near derelict condition at the time.
 (Purchase price $10,000.)”

 In a recorded interview, Murtagh described the condition of the unoccupied building with a leaking cupola and an inch of ice on the second floor.
 Leaving the ground floor as open space, he had contractors build a double partition on the second floor to provide a sound buffer, space for closets and for installation of a small wood-burning stove.
 Tables from its chemistry lab became kitchen cabinets.

-When the historical society was searching for a home in the 1990s and bought Abbott School from the town, according to Jim Day, Murtagh served on the CHS advisory board and helped with plans to convert the duplex to its present use.
+When the historical society was searching for a home in the 1990s they bought the Abbott School from a private party who owned it after Bill Murtagh.
+According to Jim Day, Murtagh served on the CHS advisory board and helped with plans to convert the duplex to its present use.

 After moving out of the Abbott School, Murtagh and several friends from out of state bought small houses on Northern Bay in Penobscot.

 Born in Philadelphia in 1923, Murtagh, age 95, died October 28 in Florida.
 Obituaries said it was his request to be buried in Penobscot near his summer home.

 Editor’s note: this article has been updated to correct the error that the Castine Historical Society bought the Abbott School from a private party who owned it after Bill Murtagh and not from the town of Castine.
 We apologize for the error.